thomasxu/JobAdder/JobMatcher-App/README.md

 # Source code structure
 It contains 2 applications
- 1. JobMatcher.Api which is the frontend angular7 app
+ 1. JobMatcher-App is the frontend angular7 app
- 2. JobMatcher which is backend using Dotnet Core 2.2
+ 2. JobMatcher is the backend using Dotnet Core 2.2

 # How to run backend server,
-Make sure you are in Development Mode
+Make sure you are in Development Mode with ASPNETCORE_ENVIRONMENT set to Development

 use Rider or Visual Studio F5
 or cd into JobAdder.Api and type: